 1. Homogeneous Distributed Database Management System

-In Homogeneous all distributed databases have identical system and software, and all the systems linked with each other, and work on a cooperative user request.
-Form a User point of view the homogeneous DBMS looks like a single system with a single database.
+In Homogeneous, all distributed databases have identical systems and software, and all the systems are linked with each other and work on a cooperative user request.
+From a User point of view, the homogeneous DBMS looks like a single system with a single database.
 It is very easy to design and work with a Homogenous system.
-To be a Homogenous database there are two conditions:
+To be a Homogenous database, there are two conditions:

-- The data structures of all the databases distributed across the server should be same.
+- The data structures of all the databases distributed across the server should be the same.

-- The database system (DBMS software) at all the servers or location must also be same.
+- The database system (DBMS software) at all the servers or locations must also be the same.

 2. Heterogeneous Distributed Database Management System: